St. Vartan Park: Late 20th century to present

 In April 2022, the St. Vartan Park Conservancy was formed as a not-for-profit organization.
-A public event to celebrate the opening of the St. Vartan Park garden to the general public after years of closure was held in the garden on May 9, 2022.
-Remarks were delivered at the event by elected officials, community advocates, St. Vartan Park Conservancy officers and others including from the New York City Department of Parks and Recreation and a local public elementary school.
+A public event to welcome the conservancy and to celebrate the opening of the St. Vartan Park garden to the general public after years of closure was held in the garden on May 9, 2022.
+Remarks were delivered at the event by elected officials, St. Vartan Park Conservancy officers and others including from NYC Parks and a local public elementary school.